 The next step allows you to toggle “use customer facing coupon codes” on.
-This is set to off by default and can be skipped but at Disciple we recommend turning this toggle ON.
+This is set to off by default but at Disciple we recommend turning this toggle ON to enable your coupon codes to work as expected.
 By doing this you will be able to define the customer facing coupon code.
 You will be able to customise the actual code itself, Limit the number of times a coupon can be used by a single member and also add an expiration date to the coupon.

 In the Code input field you will be able to define the exact code that you wish your member to use.
 For example, if I set this to Coupon20, then this will be the coupon code used by members on the checkout page to receive the discount.